fallen-icarus/p2p-wallet/README.md

 > Alternatively, you can set up trezor-bridge by following these
 > [instructions](https://github.com/gitmachtl/scripts/tree/master/cardano/mainnet#how-to-prepare-your-system-before-using-a-hardware-wallet).

-If your udev rules are set up correctly, you should be able to test your hardware wallet's connection with:
+If things are set up correctly, you should be able to test your hardware wallet's connection with:
 ```bash
 cardano-hw-cli device version
 ```